JamieAbbottScott/underwriteme-api-docs/content/application/update.md

 ## Update [/application/{existingApplicationId}]
-Updating Payment Basis for existing Application based on JSON data identified by unique ID.
+Updating only Payment Basis for existing Application based on JSON data identified by unique ID.

 + Parameters